Ambibuzz/ampower_visualize/README.md

 ## Future Scope

-Ampower Visualize has a range of planned enhancements to further improve its functionality and user experience:
+AmPower Visualize has a range of planned enhancements to further improve its functionality and user experience:

 1. **Enhanced Node Display**: Refine the UI to encapsulate document names and relevant fields within each node, providing clearer information at a glance.
 2. **Customizable Node Fields**: Introduce the ability to configure which document fields are displayed in each node, tailoring the visualization to specific needs.